Skip to main content

 The issue is with your modem or router’s Wi-Fi settings.

-If your internet doesn’t work on that device
+If your internet doesn’t work when connected via ethernet cable

 Was this helpful?